My Healthy Living Game Plan for Holiday Parties

 - No matter what, try your best: Even the best players have off nights, and we will, too.
 Sometimes we go in prepared, we survey the options and make a plan to create a balanced plate.
 But one way or another things get out of hand and we don’t follow through the way we hoped.
 THIS IS OK.
 Life and celebrations happen, but tomorrow is a new day and a fresh start.
 Take a deep breath in and forgive yourself.
 Nobody is perfect.
 There’s enough external pressure for perfection during the holidays without the guilt that can come with overindulging.
 Inhale, exhale, and move forward.

-Claire Walsh, MS, RD, LD, CHC is a Registered Dietitian and Nutritionist for the YMCA of Greater Kansas City.
+Claire Walsh, MS, RD, LD, CHC is a Registered Dietitian and Nutritionist, and Senior Nutrition and Lifestyle Modification Program Director for the YMCA of Greater Kansas City.